thatdocslady/stgovirt.github.io/source/feature/storage/decommission-master-domain-and-spm.html.md

 Wipe volume is used to remove the data stored in the volume (mostly for security reasons, relevant for block domains).

-In conjunction with isolateVolumes, this API can be used to replicate the old behavior of deleteVolume(..., postZero=True).
+In conjunction with deleteVolumeV2 this API can be used to implement the old behavior of deleteVolume with postZero=True.

 Eventually a set of different wiping algorithms can be supported similarly to [virStorageVolWipeAlgorithm](http://libvirt.org/html/libvirt-libvirt.html#virStorageVolWipeAlgorithm)